-The university requires 75% attendance for credit in a course.
+Faculty will provide a date of last attendance for credit in a course.
 Each instructional staff member will determine his/her attendance policy between 75-90% attendance for credit in his/her course.

 Faculty members may not schedule required class activities which cause students to miss another class without the approval of the Vice President for Academic Affairs and the Dean of Faculty.